fkhan79/piaic_tsna/README.md

 7. Install the generated module in npm global directory using command "npm i -g"
 8. Test the project using command "npx <PackageName>".
 9. After successfull execution prepare it to move it to NPMJS environment to be available to everyone using npx command.
-	+>	a.Login to NPMJS remotely using "npm login".
+	+>	Login to NPMJS remotely using "npm login".
-	+>	b.After a successful login , execute "npm publish".
+	+>	After a successful login , execute "npm publish".
 This will upload the newly built Node Module to NPMJS environment using your provided credentials.
-	+>	c.Try testing is using command using "npx <module_name>".
+	+>	Try testing is using command using "npx <module_name>".